A new home or a new loan. Which is easier to find?

 - Without proper monitoring and discipline, you won’t pay off the principal and will continue to carry or increase your level of debt.

-- Line of credit loans usually carry slightly higher interest rates.
+- Line of credit loans usually carry higher interest rates than a standard variable mortgage.

 Originally designed for first-home buyers, but now available more widely, introductory loans offer a discounted interest rate for the first 6 to 12 months, before the rate reverts to the usual variable interest rate.